wzqs/minamap/README.md

 ## todo

 1. minaexplore
-    1. limit txs
+    1. limit txs (done)
     2. Add date display
     3. Add transaction count

 2. Support minascan
-    1. Support user input of their own API key
+    1. Support user input of their own API key (done)
-    2. API key configuration in plugin interface, provide editing functionality, display with asterisks
+    2. API key configuration in plugin interface, provide editing functionality, display with asterisks (done)
     3. Interface consistent with minaexplore display

-3. **Customizable Settings**: Allows users to customize the extension's functionality and appearance.

-4. **Phishing Address Warning**: Adds a warning when users visit websites that may be phishing sites.
+3. **Phishing Address Warning**: Adds a warning when users visit websites that may be phishing sites.

-5. **Phishing Website Warning**: Adds a warning when users visit websites that may be phishing sites.
+4. **Phishing Website Warning**: Adds a warning when users visit websites that may be phishing sites.